 Stockholm citizens have woken up to shocking news.
 Last night a subway station in Stockholm has suffered a heavy flood.
 Fires caused by electrical shortcuts, possible toxic smoke and potential trapped victims have been identified as the main challenges for the first responders, who are already in the disaster area.
 INTREPID advanced tools have been deployed in the area.

 The subway station is located in a rock chamber 25 meters underground and the distance from the city is about 8 kilometers.
 Opened on August 1994, is one of the newest station in Stockholm.

 Pilot 1 Retrospective video

 Marseille, On October, 2022.

-A loud noise has been heard in Marseille today at 9.25.
+For this second Pilot, a loud noise has been heard in Marseille today at 9.25.
 After the confusion, it has been found that there has been a devastating explosion at a chemical port terminal (SEVESO site).
 This accident is all the more dramatic as it happened during work hours, with many people inside the building.
 The number of victims is unknown.